 Below is a link to a working hypothesis.
 It does not try and follow any particular doctrinal statement or denominational stance.
-What follows is an attempt to approach the theology of the gifts of tongues and interpretation considering the entire Biblical narrative (both Old and New Testaments).
+What follows is an attempt to approach the theology of language considering the entire Biblical narrative (both Old and New Testaments).

 This project is incomplete in its current form.
-I’ve organized my thoughts into and outline of eleven chapter headings.
+I’ve organized my thoughts into an outline of eleven chapter headings.